 52. Sometimes, when workplaces are temporary, remote or mobile, employers are unable to provide toilets for employees.
 In these cases employers need to provide the amenity by ensuring employees have access to other toilets, such as public toilets or toilets at client premises.
 Clear directions on where the toilets are located also need to be provided.

-53. Toilets provided by employers need to also have the following:
+53. Toilets provided by employers need to be equipped with:

 - an adequate supply of toilet paper for each toilet

-- hand washing facilities consistent with the requirements of this
+- hand washing facilities consistent with the requirements of the compliance code

 - rubbish bins